 A key goal for brain health is to bathe the brain in "super nutrition."
 Simply put, high nutritional status equals higher mental function.
-Given the frequency of nutrient deficiency in the elderly population, it is likely that many cases of impaired mental function may have a nutritional cause.
+Given the frequency of nutrient deficiency in seniors, it is likely that many cases of impaired mental function may have a nutritional cause.

 Before and during the testing period, researchers used magnetic resonance imaging (MRI) to measure the atrophy levels of grey matter in the patients' brains.
 Atrophying (shrinking) grey matter is a sign of the progression of Alzheimer's and other forms of dementia.
 Upon completion of the two-year study, researchers found that those given the supplement had about seven times less atrophy than the placebo group.